luyadev/luya/docs/guide1.0/app-blocks.md

 You can add blocks to your project application or you can also add them to a module, in any case the folder name where the blocks are stored must named as **blocks**.
 Additionaly blocks should have the suffix `Block`.
 For example we build a block `TextTransformBlock` and store it in `app/blocks` or `app/modules/yourmodule/blocks`.

 > In 1.0.0-beta8 the new *PHP BLOCKS* are introduced.
 This allows you to use PHP Views instead of TWIG Templates.
-In order to use The new PHPBlocks you can extend the block from `cmsadmin\base\PhpBlock`.
+In order to use The new PHPBlocks you can extend the block from `luyya\cms\base\PhpBlock`.
 PhpBlocks does automatically requires a view file and the `twigAdmin()` is replaced by `admin()` method.

 This is what the `TextTransformBlock` could looke like in your code: